 A library of infinitely rich knowledge can be found in the forest and is subtly imprinted in nature's DNA and spirit.

 Right there as well, deep inside the jungle, live many indigenous communities, maintaining their harmony with Mother Nature's rhythm of life.
 They live in sacred devotion to their ancestral traditions and on the mission of preserving and empowering the Earth we all walk upon, nurturing a Give and Receive relationship with all that Is.

-Over the past few years I have been visiting the rainforest of Brazil, returning every year to the village of Novo Futuro in the state of Acre.
-It takes about four days to reach there by boat, and once you're there you know in every cell of your body that you're far away from any place you've known thus far.
-You've reached the supreme school of life and consciousness, and the seed of light plants itself inside your heart, ready to shine.
+Over the past few years I have been visiting the Amazon rainforest of Brazil, returning every year to the village of Novo Futuro in the state of Acre.
+It takes about five days to reach there by boat, and once you arrive you can feel in every cell of your body that you're far away from any place you've been used to thus far.
+You've reached the supreme school of

-Here is a selection of pictures taken over my few visits since 2017 with the Huni Kuin people of Brazil - courageous warriors, sweet friends, humble students, powerful teachers and beloved guardians of the Earth.
+Here is a selection of pictures taken over my few visits since 2017 with the Huni Kuin people of Brazil (also known as Kaxinawa) - courageous warriors, sweet friends, humble students, powerful teachers and beloved guardians of the Earth.

 Their motto for life is "Só Alegria" - Only Joy.
-This doesn't mean that anything opposing Joy is not encouraged, since darkness is met on a constant basis within one's psyche, but it rather emphasizes their approach to the cleansing and healing of the soul - that is through the celebration of life.
+This doesn't mean that anything different from Joy is not encouraged to be felt, since at least a bit of darkness is also met on a constant basis within one's psyche, but it rather emphasizes their approach to the cleansing and healing of the soul - that is through the celebration of life.

-Playing music, dancing, singing, chanting and laughing are all a great part of the Huni Kuin daily life, in raw contact with Nature and Source.
+Music, singing, dancing, praying and giggling are all a great part of the Huni Kuin daily life, in raw contact with Nature and Source.